-• The administration informs the participants of the consultation session on the decision of the council.
+The administration informs the participants of the consultation session on the decision of the council

 Example 1: The agenda of the next council meeting includes the issue of school dropouts.
 The line office/line department will make a report on developments over the past year and suggest how the number of school dropouts can be reduced.
-The council decides to invite additional experts to the meeting: the director of the secondary school, the parents-teacher committee, CSOs education workina in the sector. and а vouth The the organization. recommendations of line offices/departments should be discussed together with these experts.
+The council decides to invite additional experts to the meeting: the director of the secondary school, the parents-teacher committee, CSOs education working the sector. and The organization. recommendations of offices/departments should be discussed together with these experts.